 Answering these questions requires an understanding of business practices at deeper levels than what takes place in a typical due diligence process.
 While tight timelines and pressure make it easy to overlook the details, getting to the end-state requires knowing everything about everything.

-Finally, HR and finance staff play a key role.
-Addressing employee matters is always important; however, during a transition additional issues may arise when a workforce is separated administratively but still performs its former function.
+Finally, HR and finance staff play a key role in carve-outs or Divestments.
+Addressing employee matters is always important; however, during a transition, additional issues may arise when a workforce is separated administratively but still performs its former function.
 Imagine the potential confusion: Who is the true employer of record?
 Who provides direction?
 Who is liable for grievances and claims?
 These and other questions should be addressed by HR teams before the transition.
-Meanwhile, finance teams need to work through the fee structure as well as invoicing and payment mechanisms to make sure both parties have a clear understanding of how transition services will be administered.
+Meanwhile, finance teams need to work through the fee structure as well as invoicing and payment mechanisms to make sure both parties fully understand how transition services will be administered.

-Carve outs or divestments will remain an important part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
-Those that not only find the opportunities but also manage the complexities will be well positioned to outperform their competitors.
+Carve-outs or divestments will remain a significant part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
+Those that not only find the opportunities from carve-outs, but also manage the carve-out complexities, will be well positioned to outperform their competitors.

-Bron: Dit artikel is geschreven door Jeffrey Ward en Andrés Mendoza Peña van ATKearny VS. Bekijk het originele artikel hier.
+Bron: Dit artikel over carve-outs is geschreven door Jeffrey Ward en Andrés Mendoza Peña van ATKearny VS. Bekijk het originele artikel.